hapax/hapax.github.io/assets/bus.md

 $$
 t_+ + t_- = \lambda, \quad t_+ = t_- \quad \Longrightarrow t_+ = t_- = \frac{\lambda}{2}.
 $$

+When the buses are random, our argument explains why this argument breaks down: the commuter is like another bus!

 <!-- There are a few other fun things we can do, however.
 If we add $n$ commuters, for $n = o(k)$, then when they sprinkled